officialnyabuto/Linkd-fund/README.md

-# ClearFund
+# LinkdFund

 A ledger of influence and intent, where actions speak in tokens and transparency is not an option but a rule.
 For those who know, it keeps things balanced.

 ## Overview

-ClearFund is a blockchain-based campaign financing platform designed to enhance transparency and accountability in fundraising.
-By leveraging the immutability and transparency of blockchain technology, ClearFund provides a trustless environment for campaign contributions and expenditures.
+LinkdFund is a blockchain-based campaign financing platform designed to enhance transparency and accountability in fundraising.
+By leveraging the immutability and transparency of blockchain technology, LinkdFund provides a trustless environment for campaign contributions and expenditures.

 ## Key Features